Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Discussion and conclusions

 \section{Discussion and conclusions}

-In this study, we investigated the use of different control measures against WNV.
-We adapted the model initially designed by \cite{rubel2008} for the dynamics of Usutu virus in Austria and further extended by \cite{Laperriere2011} for the transmission dynamics of WNV in birds, humans, and equids.
-The recent advancements in interdisciplinary research have enabled us to model how humans may adapt to the usage of PPEs, using the concept of imitation dynamics adapted from game theory \citep{Bauch2005}.
-This concept allowed us to combine mosquito ecology, epidemiology, and behavioral biology, e.g., by considering factors such as reluctance due to lack of knowledge, misinformation, among others.
+We investigated the impact of different control measures against WNV.
+We adapted the model originally developed by \cite{rubel2008} to describe the dynamics of Usutu virus in Austria and later extended by \cite{Laperriere2011} to capture the transmission dynamics of WNV among birds, humans, and equids.
+Recent advances in interdisciplinary research have enabled the incorporation of human behavioural responses into epidemiological models.
+In particular, we modelled the adoption of PPE using imitation dynamics derived from evolutionary game theory \citep{Bauch2005}.
+This framework allows the integration of mosquito ecology, epidemiological dynamics, and human behavioural responses, while accounting for factors such as perceived inconvenience, limited awareness, or misinformation that may reduce the willingness to adopt protective measures.